Stef16Robbe/kman/README.md

 ## Releases

+1. Update version number in `Cargo.toml`
-1. Add a new tag & create a Github release
+2. Add a new tag & create a Github release
-2. Update the change log with [git-cliff](https://git-cliff.org/) using `git cliff -o CHANGELOG.md`
+3. Update the change log with [git-cliff](https://git-cliff.org/) using `git cliff -o CHANGELOG.md`
-3. Run `cargo publish`
+4. Run `cargo publish`

 ## TODO's